 Canada has instituted an array of new regulations regarding the cultivation, use, and sale of medical cannabis, replacing many of the country’s existing regulations and moving its medical cannabis regime towards a more tolerant approach to the substance.

-Under the new rules -- which will replace those listed under Canada’s Marihuana Medical Access Regulations -- patients will be allowed to grow cannabis in their home, albeit for no more than two people in total.
+Under the new medical marijuana rules in Canada-- which will replace those listed under Canada’s Marijuana Medical Access Regulations -- patients will be allowed to grow cannabis in their home, albeit for no more than two people in total.
 Among the new regulations are also a slew of new labeling requirements for cannabis oil, which henceforth must include information relating to the contents’ weight, volume, and number of units per container.

 “Moving forward, Health Canada will evaluate how a system of medical access to cannabis should function alongside the Government’s commitment to legalize, strictly regulate and restrict access to marijuana,” reads the government website.